Evaluating Conversion of Exotic Grass Pastures to Native Warm-Season Grass: Profitability Analysis and Response of Wildlife and Imported Fire Ants

 • Natural Resources/Environment: biodiversity, wildlife

-(1) Conduct a profitability analysis by creating enterprise budgets for establishment of NWSG and maintenance of grazing in bermudagrass and NWSG pastures;
+1. Conduct a partial budget analysis by creating enterprise budgets for NWSG establishment and grazing exotic and NWSG pastures;

-(2) Characterize response of Dickcissels (Spiza americana) to NWSG conversion by measuring daily nest survival rates and number of fledglings produced per nest in both systems.
+2. Characterize response of Dickcissels (Spiza americana) to NWSG conversion by quantifying nest density, daily nest survival rates, and number of fledglings produced per nest among grazing systems.
 I will focus on Dickcissels because they are common in Mississippi, their populations are declining, and they are a suitable model organism for grassland avifauna in general because they are obligate grassland nesters;

-(5) Use sensitivity analyses on costs and cattle weight gain parameters to identify the most effective target for cost-share or subsidies to make NWSG conversion viable.
+4. Use sensitivity analyses on costs and cattle weight gain parameters to identify effective targets for cost-share or subsidies to make NWSG conversion viable.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.